NeillJohnston/till/README.md

 The `write_code` function is more complex but doesn't directly handle most of the work, instead acting as a proxy for the `write_code_tree` function.
 Each block of code may itself be a deeper reference - all the whitespace of each block is collected in the `whitespace` parameter and passed down through recursive calls.
+In order to print the tree in the right order, we simply traverse it from top to bottom.

 ```rs
 fn write_code<W: Write>(